 Kāmoanahaehae - Riverside Park

-The Alexandra Riverside Park Trust (the Trust) and the Central Otago District Council are collaborating to deliver the Trust's vision to rejuvenate lower Tarbert Street in Alexandra by creating a new public space development at the junction of the Clutha/Mata-au River and Manuherekia River.
+The Alexandra Riverside Park Trust (the Trust) and the Central Otago District Council are collaborating to deliver the Trust's vision to rejuvenate lower Tarbert Street in Alexandra by creating a new public space development at the junction of the Clutha River/Mata-au and Manuherekia River.
 Walkways, terraces and seating will transform the area into an attractive space for locals and visitors to enjoy.
 These improved spaces are the building blocks from which businesses and activities can grow.

 Aukaha, representing Te Rūnanga o Moeraki, Kāti Huirapa Rūnaka ki Puketeraki and Te Rūnanga o Ōtākou mana whenua in Central Otago, has partnered with the Central Otago District Council, Riverside Park Trust and the local community to integrate mana whenua values and narratives at Kāmoanahaehae - Riverside Park.
 This initiative seeks to rejuvenate the heart of Alexandra, creating a deeper connection to the rivers and enhancing the central business district (CBD) with pathways that draw people to the riverside.